kwokcheong/Project4-TeachSenpai/README.md

 ### Media
 I do not own any of the photos used for the website and they were taken from various websites.

+Images in landing page credits to freepik user [pikisuperstar]

 Icons are from the [Font Awesome CDN](https://fontawesome.com/v4.7.0/icons/)

 ### Acknowledgements